marnix-w/HATL/HotelSimulationTheLock_UnitTests/Extended_Areas/ReadMe.txt

         // Dijkstra search properties:
         #region

-        // This type of IArea has top and bothem neighbors

         /// <summary>
         /// A number wich is used for calculating the shortest path.
         /// </summary>